On the frequentist validity of Bayesian limits: Posterior concentration

 The Neyman-Pearson paradigm notwithstanding, hypothesis testing and classification concern the same fundamental statistical question, to find a procedure to choose one subset from a given partition of the parameter space as the most likely to contain the parameter value of the distribution that has generated the data observed.
 Asymptotically one wonders whether choices following such a procedure focus on the correct subset with probability growing to one.

 From a somewhat shifted perspective, we argue as follows: no statistician can be certain of the validity of specifics in his model choice and therefore always runs the risk of biasing his analysis from the outset.
 Non-parametric approaches alleviate his concern but imply greater uncertainty within the model, leaving the statistician with the desire to select the correct (sub)model on the basis of the data before embarking upon the statistical analysis proper (for a recent overview, see \cite{Taylor15}).
-The issue also makes an appearance in asymptotic context, where over-parametrized models leave room for inconsistency of estimators, requiring regularization (see \eg\ Buhlman and van de Geer \cite{Buhlman11}).
+The issue also makes an appearance in asymptotic context, where over-parametrized models leave room for inconsistency of estimators, requiring regularization \cite{Birge97,Birge01,Buhlman11}.

 \emph{Model selection} describes all statistical methods that attempt to determine from the data which model to use.
-(Take for example variable selection, where one projects out the majority of covariates prior to actual estimation, and the model-selection question is which projection is optimal.)
+(Take for example sparse variable selection, where one projects out the majority of covariates prior to actual estimation, and the model-selection question is which projection is optimal.)
 Methods for model selection range from simple rules-of-thumb, to cross-validation and penalization of the likelihood function.
 Here we propose to conduct the frequentist analysis with the help of a posterior: when faced with a (dichotomous) model choice, we let the so-called Bayes factor formulate our preference.
-To place hypothesis testing in a light that combines Bayesian and frequentist views, see Bayarri-Berger \cite{Bayarri04}.
-An objective Bayesian perspective on model selection is provided in Wasserman \cite{Wasserman06}.
+For an analysis of hypothesis testing that compares Bayesian and frequentist views, see \cite{Bayarri04}.
+An objective Bayesian perspective on model selection is provided in \cite{Wasserman06}.

 \begin{definition} For all $n\geq1$, let the model be parametrized by maps $\tht\mapsto P_{\tht,n}$ on a parameter space $(\Tht,\scrG)$ with priors $\Pi_n:\scrG\rightarrow[0,1]$.
 Consider disjoint, measurable $B,V\subset\Tht$.
 For given $n\geq1$, we say that the \emph{Bayes factor for testing $B$ versus $V$},